min4builder/yax/README.md

 reinvent the wheel too much.

 ## Current status
-It doesn't do much by now, I'm still working on the libc and there are likely too many bugs and missing features on the kernel (also the code is a mess), but it already manages memory, multitasks and has a VFS.
-See src/STATUS for an overview.
+The libc is very incomplete.

+There are very few drivers; not even a proper disk filesystem is in place yet.

+The kernel works, and is actually quite complete, but there are a few features missing and some of the code is rather messy.

-There is documentation available as man pages in the `doc/` directory.
+There is documentation available as man pages in the `doc/` directory (for the kernel only, currently).
+It is mostly complete.

 ## How to compile